limei2011/ndt-data-generation-optimization/draft-li-nmrg-dtn-data-generation-optimization.md

 # Requirements

 Performance modeling is vital in NDT, which is involved in typical network management scenarios such as planning, operation, optimization, and upgrade.
-Recently, some studies have applied AI models to NDT performance modeling, such as RouteNet [RouteNet] and MimicNet [MimicNet].
+Recently, some studies have applied AI models to NDT performance modeling, such as RouteNet {{RouteNet}} and MimicNet {{MimicNet}}.
 AI is a data-driven technology whose performance heavily depends on data quality.
 Network data sources are diverse and of varying quality, making it difficult to directly serve as training data for NDT performance models:

 - Practical data from production networks: Data from production networks usually have high value, but the quantity, type, and accuracy are limited.
 Moreover, it is not practical in production networks to collect data under various configurations;